VCVRack/Rack/README.md

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

 Clone this repository with `git clone https://github.com/VCVRack/Rack.git` and `cd Rack`.
-Make sure there are no spaces in your path, as this breaks many build systems.
+Make sure there are no spaces in your absolute path, as this breaks many build systems.

 Clone submodules.

 	git submodule update --init --recursive

 Build dependencies locally.
-You may use make's `-j$(nproc)` flag to parallelize builds across all your CPU cores.
+You may add `-j$(nproc)` to your make commands to parallelize builds across all CPU cores.

 	make dep

-You may use `make dep RTAUDIO_ALL_APIS=1` to attempt to build with all audio driver APIs enabled for your operating system, although this is unsupported.

-You should see a message that all dependencies built successfully.

 Build Rack.